Student Assistant Positions

 Tips and information:

 - Submitting an application does not guarantee a position (please understand that openings are scarce and the competition is intense).

-- Please pay close attention to the instructions in the application; every question needs to be answered.
+- Read the instructions for the application; every question needs to be answered.

 - Your probability for being hired increases with your schedule availability, and with the ability to write about yourself (applications with blanks normally go unnoticed).
-Attaching a resume is not required, but it isn't a bad idea.
+Attaching a resume is not required.

 We offer internship opportunities for library school students and others.

 Open Staff positions may be viewed at the SDSU Center for Human Resources.
 You must apply for all positions through the Center for Human Resources.

 Open Library Administration positions may be viewed at the SDSU Center for Human Resources.
 You must apply for all positions through the Center for Human Resources.

 More information on our temporary librarian pool is available.

 San Diego State University Library & Information Access seeks applications and nominations of dynamic, innovative, and service-oriented candidates for the position of Special Collections Librarian.
 This full-time, tenure track faculty position will provide excellent reference service for Special Collections and University Archives; participate in outreach programs; initiate and conduct course-related information literacy instruction; develop and maintain innovative online research tools; participate in planning, implementing, and assessing collections and services; assist in collection development, as well as donor relations and gifts processing; assist with grant writing.
 As a faculty member, the Special Collections Librarian will be expected to engage in professional growth activities and participate in the shared governance of SDSU by serving on library, campus-wide, and California State University committees as needed.